Pentasis/penta_minor_1/readme.md

 - Increased capacity of warehouses by factor 4.
 - Changed cargo weights to be more realistic.
 - Industry now acts as industrial magnets (cims will go to work there).
-- Tools now require steel instead of wood and goods require wood & plastic instead of steel & plastic.
+- Tools now require steel instead of wood and Goods require wood & plastic instead of steel & plastic.

 The base game divides all vehicle capacities by 4.
 The only thing this does afaik is increase the number of vehicles needed to transport everything; demand remains the same.